-Join Ben Long for an in-depth discussion in this video The LCD screen, part of Shooting with the Nikon D5100.
+Join Ben Long for an in-depth discussion in this video The LCD screen, part of Nikon D5100 Essential Training.

 On the back of your 5100 is this big beautiful three-inch LCD screen, and one of the…nice things about it is that it's articulated.
 It folds out.…It can come all the way out here.…I can tilt it down.
 I can tilt it up.…This is great if I want to shoot over my head.
 Maybe I'm standing in a crowd--I…can hold the camera up above and tilt the screen down.…This can be really nice for shooting at waist level or macro work, that kind of thing.…Note that I can also turn it all the way around this way, so if I'm shooting a…self-portrait or if I want the subject of my shot to be able to see themselves,…I can flip it around.…